MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-05-01-oo-inheritance.md

 + It tends to come with a rigid set of rules
 + A more common way to model relationships between objects is via _associations_
 + An _association_ is just when one class references another
++ A special type of _association_ is `composition`

+Note: similarly aggregation is also association where many objects are aggregated (stored in a collection) by another object.

 --